samuelrmajor/MonthlyScrapbookBackend/README.md

-Catalogue media you consumed & enjoyed this month and share with your friends
+Catalogue media you consumed & enjoyed this month and share with your friends!